-If the request is made fewer than 60 days before the resident intends to move into AMDA housing, or 60 days before the move-in date for the next semester, AMDA cannot guarantee that it will be able to meet the resident's accommodation needs in time for that semester.
+If the request is made fewer than 60 days before the resident intends to move into AMDA housing, AMDA cannot guarantee that it will be able to meet the resident's accommodation needs in time for the first semester of occupancy.
+If the need for the accommodation arises when the resident already resides in AMDA housing, the resident should contact Accessibility Services and complete the request forms as soon as possible.
+AMDA cannot guarantee that it will be able to meet accommodation needs during the semester or term in which requests are received.